Vegetable Seeds: Which to Sow Outdoors vs. Indoors?

 Yep, me too – even in Zone 5.
 (However, these successful volunteers tend to be from short season varieties.)

-If you want to experiment with sowing your nightshade seeds directly in your garden, just compare the days to maturity listed on your seed packet to the number of days in your local growing season, and make sure there is some extra time available for the plant to bear fruit before the first frosts arrive.
+If you want to experiment with sowing nightshade seeds directly, compare the days to maturity listed on your seed packet to the number of days in your local growing season, and make sure there is enough time available for the plant to bear fruit before the first frosts arrive.

 A close up of a green tomato on the vine growing in the garden on a soft focus background.

-As a general rule, start these vegetable plants indoors for a higher probabilities of success – and early harvests.
+As a general rule, start these indoors for a higher probabilities of success – and early harvests.

 If you’re growing tomatoes from seed, you’ll find some great tips in our tomato seed starting guide.